Jamestown#2 in Best Things To Do in Williamsburg

-Despite its colloquial associations, this area is technically comprised of several historic areas.
-First up: Historic Jamestowne, the actual archaeological site on Jamestown Island where the original 1607 settlers were based.
+You've probably heard the legends of the settlers that first arrived in the spring of 1607; of Captain John Smith's leadership; of Pocahontas' role in smoothing relations between the settlers and the Powhatan Confederacy.
+All these historical stories are on display in living museums, exhibits and monuments clustered around a parcel of land loosely known as "Jamestown."
+Despite its colloquial associations, this area is technically made up of several historic areas.
+First up: Historic Jamestowne, the actual archeological site on Jamestown Island where the original 1607 settlers were based.
 Next door is the Jamestown Settlement, a re-enactment museum with replicas of the settlers' ships, plus life-size models of their homes and the villages of the area's American Indians.
 And adjacent to that: Yorktown Victory Center, another open-air living museum that chronicles the British troops surrender to the United States at the Yorktown Battlefield in 1781.

 As a whole, the Jamestown area receives favorable reviews for offering three intriguing historical attractions within one space.
 Travelers call Jamestown and its historic sites "captivating," "interesting" and a place where "history comes alive."
 Many were also impressed with the engaging tour guides.